Primitheus/TPExtended/README.md

 - Resize Window

 ### Usage
-1) Build the Debug version of the project using Visual Studio or download the precompiled .dll from the Releases.
+1) Build the .dll in 32-bit (x86) using Visual Studio or download the precompiled .dll from the Releases.
 2) Copy the compiled proxy ddraw.dll to the game folder (where tp_win32.exe is located)
 3) (Optional) Launch the game using the ``-Width:<width> -Height:<height>`` paramaters to defined the resolution in Windowed Mode, if no resolution is defined, it's defaulted to launch at 1920x1080.
 For Multiclienting, launch your subsequent clients with the paramter ``-Multiclient``.
 4) Profit.